 Annual Disclosure Report.
-The County agrees to provide or cause to be provided to the Municipal Securities Rulemaking Board ("MSRB") the following annual financial information and operating data for the prior fiscal year (collectively, the "Annual Financial Information"), commencing in 2018 for the fiscal year ending December 31, 2017:
+The County agrees to provide or cause to be provided to the Municipal Securities Rulemaking Board ("MSRB") the following annual financial information and operating data for the prior fiscal year

+(collectively, the "Annual Financial Information"), commencing in 2018 for the fiscal year ended December 31, 2017:

-- (i) annual financial statements prepared in accordance with the Budget Accounting and Reporting System ("BARS") prescribed by the Washington State Auditor pursuant to RCW 43.09.200 (or any successor statutes) and generally of the type attached as Appendix C, which statements will not be audited, except that if and when audited financial statements are otherwise prepared and available to the County they will be provided; - (ii) a summary of the assessed value of taxable property in the County; - (iii) a summary of budgeted General Fund revenues and appropriations; - (iv) a summary of ad valorem property tax levy rates per \$1,000 of assessed value and delinquency rates; - (v) a summary of outstanding tax-supported indebtedness of the County; - (vi) a schedule of the aggregate annual debt service on tax-supported indebtedness of the County; and - (vii) information regarding Customers, Revenue of the System, Operating and Maintenance Expenses, and debt service coverage, generally as set forth in the table titled "Historical Financial Statements."
+- (i) annual financial statements prepared in accordance with the Budget Accounting and Reporting System ("BARS") prescribed by the Washington State Auditor pursuant to RCW 43.09.200 (or any successor statutes) and generally of the type attached as Appendix B, which statements will not be audited, except that if and when audited financial statements are otherwise prepared and available to the County they will be provided; - (ii) a summary of the assessed value of taxable property in the County; - (iii) a summary of budgeted General Fund revenues and appropriations; - (iv) a summary of ad valorem property tax levy rates per \$1,000 of assessed value and delinquency rates; - (v) a summary of outstanding tax-supported indebtedness of the County; and - (vi) a schedule of the aggregate annual debt service on tax-supported indebtedness of the County.

-Items (ii) through (vii) are required only to the extent that such information is not included in the annual financial statements.
+Items (ii) through (vi) are required only to the extent that such information is not included in the annual financial statements.